pj-paul/guardianpuz/README.md

 ## Installation
 1. Make sure the requirements listed above are fulfilled.
-2. Clone this repo, or download it as a zip file.
+2. Clone or download this repo.
+See the green 'Clone or Download' button above.
 3. Run the cloned/downloaded `guardianpuz.py` file as per usage instructions below.